moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

 * Start Group: The start Group ID, plus 1.
-A value of 0 indicates no start group and the latest group is used instead.
+A value of 0 means the latest group is used instead.

 * Start Object: The start Object ID, plus 1.
-A value of 0 indicates no start object and the latest object is used instead.
+A value of 0 means the latest object is used instead.
 This field is not present when Start Group is 0.

 * End Group: The end Group ID, plus 1.
-A value of 0 indicates no end group and the subscription is open-ended.
+A value of 0 means the subscription is open-ended.

 * End Object: The end Object ID, plus 1.
-A value of 0 indicates no end object and the entire group is requested.
+A value of 0 means the entire group is requested.
 This field is not present when End Group is 0.

 * Delivery Preference: Indicates how objects should be transmitted and dropped.
 The following seciton ({{delivery-preference}}) enumerates the possible values.